pjr/brassy-net/_drafts/decision-making-and-cutting-the-baby-in-half.md

 There are times where you can introduce the property of reversibility to a decision making process.

-A concrete technical example of this is using a third party library.
+A technical example of this is using a [Facade](https://en.wikipedia.org/wiki/Facade_pattern) on a third party library.
-Introducing a proprietary library that's potentially risky?
-Well, if we want the ability to reverse that decision later?
-Define your own API that has a provider specific implementation.
+There's a lot that goes in to that decision and leaky abstractions aside, the ability to reverse that decision later may be of tremendous benefit.

 This doesn't eliminate the effort in reversing that decision, but it may significantly reduce it.